Zika Virus Infection Fast Facts

 1964 - First active case of Zika virus found in humans.
 While researchers had found antibodies in the blood of people in both Uganda and in Tanzania as far back as 1952, this is the first known case of the active virus in humans.
 The infected man developed a pinkish rash over most of his body but reported the illness as "mild," with none of the pain associated with dengue and chikungunya.

-1960s-1980s - A small number of countries in West Africa and Asia find Zika in mosquitos, and isolated, rare cases are reported in humans.
+1960s-1980s - A small number of countries in West Africa and Asia find Zika in mosquitoes, and isolated, rare cases are reported in humans.

 April-July 2007 - The first major outbreak in humans occurs on Yap Island, Federated States of Micronesia.
 Of the suspected 185 cases reported, 49 are confirmed, and 59 are considered probable.
 There are an additional 77 suspected cases.
 No deaths are reported.